 What began as an online petition by the Friends of the Prouty Garden blossomed into a four-year movement to persuade the hospital to use one of their many alternate location plans that protected the Prouty Garden.

 The story is told by the Friends of the Prouty Garden, health care providers, patients, parents, and experts in healing gardens who deliberate on the issues of pediatric wellness and the vital role of nature in healing.

-The film honors the history of the Prouty Garden and provides a sobering look at how the economics of health care can affect the core values of the medical profession.
+The film honors the history of the Prouty Garden and the visionary work of Mrs. Prouty.
+It provides a sobering look at how the economics of health care can affect the core values of the medical profession.

 Dear Friends and Supporters:

 Last October, the Massachusetts Department of Public Health granted Boston Children’s Hospital the “Determination Of Need” required to move forward with the construction of a new complex on top of the Prouty Garden.
 In December, the Dawn Redwood tree was cut down and the garden has since been leveled.

 Friends of the Prouty Garden are working with filmmaker, Michael Bavaro, to preserve the memory of the Prouty Garden in a new documentary film.
 For two years, Michael has recorded our efforts to save the Prouty Garden and has interviews and testimonies from experts on both sides of this very public debate.